-If someone in my own family faced criminal charges and I wasn't representing him or her, I'd make sure the lawyer we hired had, like myself, done at a minimum 25-30 jury trials—and won most of them, too.
-It doesn't matter if the lawyer is a Harvard Law graduate; there is no substitute for years of real-life, thinking-on-your-feet courtroom experience.
-Also, real trial experience and a reputation for skill and success in trial is what gives lawyers the credibility and leverage they need when negotiating with prosecutors and seeking minimal sentences from judges.
+If someone in my own family faced criminal charges (and I wasn't his or her lawyer), then I'd at least make sure the lawyer we hired had done, like myself, at least few dozen jury trials—and won most of them, too.
+It doesn't matter if that lawyer is a Harvard Law graduate; without years of real-life, thinking-on-your-feet trial experience, it's too risky.
+That's like having a surgeon operate on you who lacks experience in surgery.
+Also, courtroom experience and a reputation for skill and success is what gives lawyers the credibility and leverage they need when negotiating with prosecutors and seeking minimal sentences from judges.

-As a former prosecuting deputy district attorney in multiple California counties, I have first-hand experience of what it's like to be in the DA's shoes and to work with law enforcement.
+As a former prosecutor (a deputy district attorney) in multiple California counties, I have first-hand experience of what it's like to be in the DA's shoes and to work with law enforcement.
 Evidence may seem strong on paper, but there are practical challenges and considerations when it comes to proving guilt in court.
 And there's a right way and wrong way to approach prosecutors when negotiating.
 That overall knowledge helps me when I evaluate cases and negotiate with DAs.

 A criminal case is high-stakes.
 You're expected to make very important decisions after talking to your lawyer.
 Personally, when I talk to professionals (like my accountant or doctor), I often wish I had them recorded so I can re-listen to what they said.
 Based on that, I now offer something that no other lawyer that I know provides—explainer videos that go over points related to your case.
 That way, if you don't fully understand something, you can watch it as many times as you like, take notes, get back to me with follow-up questions, and ultimately feel as informed as possible.